 I don’t use them in our house currently, but they could be helpful if kids (or adults!) need a reminder of where different types of items go in their closet.

-27. Keep a full-length mirror close by.
+27. Keep a full-length mirror close by or in the closet if possible.

 It’s always been helpful to have a full-length mirror in or near the closet when I’m getting ready!